 Competition for deposits comes from other banks, credit unions, money market funds, and non-bank investment alternatives (including equity and fixed income markets).
+Competition from fixed income alternatives, particularly US government securities, has been unusually strong in 2022 and 2023.
 Competitive differentiators include rates of return, convenience of branch locations and personalized customer service, and online and mobile banking access.
 Customers with significant balances, including but not limited to institutions, municipalities, and fiduciaries, also consider the financial strength, stability, and reputation of the Bank in establishing and maintaining relationships.
 Furthermore, the Bank has a significant advantage with these customers as it offers unlimited excess deposit insurance above Federal Deposit Insurance Corporation ("FDIC") limits through the Massachusetts Depositors Insurance Fund ("DIF").
-The DIF is only available to Massachusetts savings banks and is not available to commercial banks or trust companies.
+The DIF is only available to Massachusetts savings banks and cooperative banks, and is not available to trust companies.